ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 In recent times, the usage of UDP-based applications that were not simple query-response protocols has grown substantially, and since UDP does not provide any feedback mechanism to senders to help limit impacts on other users, application-level protocols such as RTP {{RFC3550}} have been responsible for the decisions that TCP-based applications have delegated to TCP - what to send, how much to send, and when to send it.
 Because UDP itself has no transport-layer feedback mechanisms, UDP-based applications that send and receive substantial amounts of information are expected to provide their own feedback mechanisms, and to respond to the feedback the application receives.
 This expectation is most recently codified in Best Current Practice {{RFC8085}}.

-In contrast to adaptive segmented delivery over a reliable tansport as described in {{adapt-deliver}}, some applications deliver streaming media using an unreliable transport, and rely on a variety of approaches, including:
+In contrast to adaptive segmented delivery over a reliable transport as described in {{adapt-deliver}}, some applications deliver streaming media using an unreliable transport, and rely on a variety of approaches, including:

 * raw MPEG Transport Stream ("MPEG-TS")-formatted video {{MPEG-TS}} over UDP, which makes no attempt to account for reordering or loss in the transport,
 * RTP {{RFC3550}}, which can notice loss and repair some limited reordering,